Corrections | Jail Division

 - Jail Phone Number: 651-257-2931

-The Chisago County Jail maintains an account for every inmate, which may be used to purchase items from the commissary, co-pays for medical services, and other incurred expenses.
+The Chisago County Jail maintains a trust, bail, and lien account for every inmate.
+The trust account may be used to purchase items from the commissary, co-pays for medical services, and other incurred expenses.
+Account balances are considered private data and Jail Staff are unable to disclose any information relating to an inmate's account balance.

 Child Drug Testing